Vraj-Data-Scientist/prediction-on-hospital-readmission/README.md

 4. **Final Model**:
    - Selected XGBoost with tuned hyperparameters for its balance of performance and interpretability.
    - Adjusted prediction threshold to prioritize recall ≥ 0.70 while maximizing precision.

+5. **Deployment**:
+   - Developed a Flask API to serve predictions.
+   - Containerized the application using Docker for scalable deployment.

+6. **Visualization**:
+   - Exported predictions to CSV for visualization in Tableau, enabling interactive dashboards.

 ### Models and Hyperparameters
 | **Model**       | **Best Hyperparameters**                                                                 | **Scoring Metric** |